juniensis/gzip/README.md

 ### Problems to Fix

-- [ ] Really slow.
+- [x] Really slow.
-  - [ ] Remove as many instances of cloning as possible primarily within the walk and insert_code functions.
+  - [x] Remove as many instances of cloning as possible primarily within the walk and insert_code functions (switched from Box to Rc RefCell for way cheaper cloning).
 - [ ] Seems to break on not tiny files.
   - [x] Checked if it's because the LZSS lookup buffer spans all blocks.
     - [x] Switched decoding loop to looking back through all decoded